AAL

 American Airlines Dismisses United Merger, Stock Slides

-Merger speculation pairing American Airlines with United Airlines ignited and collapsed in the same session.
+Merger speculation pairing American Airlines with United Airlines ignited and collapsed in a single session.
 AAL shares rose on the initial reports, then slumped after-hours when American publicly declared it is "not interested" in any combination with UAL.
-The swift rejection eliminates the one catalyst that might have justified a near-term re-rating for a carrier already trading roughly 20% below the analyst consensus price target of $14.86.
+The denial leaves the stock trading roughly 20% below the analyst consensus price target of $14.86, with no near-term catalyst to close that gap.

 American Airlines Group Inc. (AAL) — stock analysis